budiprihhastomo/Book-Store-Laravel-With-React/README.md

 ### Prerequisites

 To run this project, yarn / npm tools and composer are needed and make sure you have imported the book_store.sql database which is already available in this project.
+Don't forget to setup the ENVIRONTMENT_VARIBALE or .env file.

 ## 🚀 Installation And Usage